American Pie (film series): Development

 American Pie Presents: Band Camp (2005) follows Stifler's younger brother Matt Stifler (Tad Hilgenbrink), who is forced to attend band camp for the summer.
 While there, he realizes he must change his arrogant ways in order to win over Elyse.

 American Pie Presents: The Naked Mile (2006) follows Erik Stifler (John White), the only Stifler to possibly graduate from high school a virgin.
 After a failed attempt at sex with his girlfriend Tracy (Jessy Schram), she gives Erik a free pass to go to the University of Michigan, where his cousin Dwight (Steve Talley) attends, to lose his virginity.
 In the process, Erik's loyalty is put to the test.

 American Pie Presents: Beta House (2007) continues a year after The Naked Mile.
 Erik has now graduated from high school, has lost his girlfriend to her previous boyfriend, and is starting college.
 He must complete a series of tasks before he can join Dwight's fraternity and also begins a new relationship with Ashley Thomas (Meghan Heffern), a girl he met in the co-ed bathrooms in their dorm.

 American Pie Presents: The Book of Love (2009) takes place ten years after American Pie.
 Set in East Great Falls, a fire in the school's library results in the destruction of the Book of Love (the "Bible" from the first film).
 With the help of the book's creator, Mr. Levenstein, the people who started the fire set out to restore the book and lose their virginity.

 American Pie Presents: Girls' Rules (2020) follows a group of four teenage girls who make a pact to get what they want before their prom and end up falling in love with the same guy.

 More than six years after the release of the original American Pie, the franchise continued with a direct-to-video spin-off Presents series; consisting of Band Camp, released on December 26, 2005, The Naked Mile, released on December 12, 2006, Beta House, released on December 26, 2007, The Book of Love, released on December 22, 2009, and Girls' Rules, released on October 6, 2020.
 All five spin-offs center around relatives of Steve Stifler, who include his brother Matt and his cousins Erik, Dwight, Scott and Stephanie Stifler.

-Several films set in the American Pie continuity were released.
-The films featured mostly new characters.
+While set in the American Pie continuity, these spin-off films featured mostly new characters.
 Aside from the raunchy humor, the common elements among the American Pie Presents films are the continued presence of Jim's Dad and members of the Stifler clan.
 Other than Jim's Dad, the only other returning characters are Matt Stifler, who takes center stage for the first spin-off, albeit played by a new actor, and Chuck Sherman, who is the guidance counselor for East Great Falls High School in the first spin-off.